ConorG180/my-spanish-quiz/README.md

 ## Existing Features
  - Name input - Along with the inputs relevant for the quiz, we also request the user's name so that we can refer to them by name, making for a more personalised experience throughout the quiz.
  - User input validation - The programme includes validation checking on all user input entered into the programme.
 Rather than crashing the programme, the user will receive a relevant error message upon the wrong input being entered, and asked to repeat their input.
+ - Difficulties - The programme is designed to be played on either an easy, medium or hard difficulty.
+This allows for users of various levels of spanish to enjoy and participate in the quiz, thereby increasing accessibility and the target audience of the programme.
 <!-- ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 Welcome Conor,